cedwards145/tasklist/readme.md

 A Task List built using FastAPI and SQLite

 ## How To Run
+### Docker
+This app can be run as a docker container:

+Pull the container

+`docker pull ghcr.io/cedwards145/tasklist:latest`

+The container exposes port 8000.
+To run, use the following command:

+`docker run -p 8000:8000 tasklist`

+This app stores its data under the directory `/app/data`.
+This can be mounted as a volume to persist data between container shutdowns.

+### Locally

-Using pip, install all requirements from `requirements.txt` `pip install -r requirements.txt`
+Using pip, install all requirements from `requirements.txt`

+`pip install -r requirements.txt`

 From the root folder of this repository, run the app using the following command:

 `fastapi run ./tasklist/main.py`

 The API will be available on http://localhost:8000, and the Swagger documentation is available at http://localhost:8000/docs

 ## How To Develop
-Using pip, additionally install all requirements from `requirements_dev.txt` `pip install -r requirements_dev.txt`
+Using pip, additionally install all requirements from `requirements_dev.txt`

+`pip install -r requirements_dev.txt`

 This includes tools not required for the program to run, but useful for development.
 These include: